Eddie Laure: Short return to the PBL

 After the MBA's demise, Laure joined the Welcoat Paintmasters in the 2002 PBL Challenge Cup.
-Again, Laure played with a star-studded team of Rommel Adducul, Ronald Tubid, Marc Pingris, and Ervin Sotto.
+Laure played with a team of Rommel Adducul, Ronald Tubid, Marc Pingris, and Ervin Sotto.

 Laure was named in the Mythical Five of the said tournament and the Paintmasters won the title via a 3–0 sweep over Dazz Dishwashing.
 Laure then opted to turn pro again in 2003.

 Philippine Basketball Association

 In 2003, Laure was selected third overall by the Shell Turbo Chargers in the PBA Draft.
 He had a decent rookie campaign with Shell posting double figures in points but was unable to lead the Turbo Chargers to a respectable record.

 He was traded in 2004 to Purefoods for Billy Mamaril but struggled in his stint with the TJ Hotdogs while nursing a knee injury.
 The 6'4 forward played for just 24 games in the 2004–05 season, and hardly a factor on offense but had a few games where he shone on the defensive end.

 In the 2005–06 season, he joined the Alaska Aces and was a key contributor off the bench.
 Due to the injury of Reynel Hugnatan, he was given significant playing time.
 Along with Hugnatan, Laure was also joined by John Ferriols, a fellow former MBA MVP, in a trio of former MBA superstars in the Alaska fold.

 24 hours after the 2008 Rookie Draft proper, he was traded to his former PBL team, the Rain or Shine Elasto Painters, together with fifth overall pick Solomon Mercado for former No. 1 pick, Joe Devance, and two future second round picks.

 In the off-season of 2010, he was traded to the Powerade Tigers together with Rain or Shine's 1st round pick in 2011 in exchange for Larry Rodriguez.

 He also has a stint with the AirAsia Philippine Patriots in the ABL in 2011.

 Prior to the start of the 2012–13 PBA season, he then re-signed with the Alaska Aces for his second stint with the team.
 His veteran presence provided leadership to the young guns.

 He was relegated to the reserved injured list for the entire 2013–14 season, and was placed in the dispersal pool at season's end.
 He was picked by Blackwater Elite during the 2014 PBA Expansion Draft.